donnafraser/kickstarter-analysis/README.md

 We show raising a small amount of funding could be easy if you had the right subject.
 For most, donating to a worthwhile cause with a goal of $1,000 isn't too crazy.
 What if that amount was $35-45,000?
 How generous would you feel?

 Apparently, our analysis concluded that the two most successful fundraising amounts were in the $1,000 range with many failures in between to see success again starting at $35,000 up to $45,000.
 Odd, indeed!

+# Limitations
+Some limitations I noted were based on the small amount of data collected on various categories.
+There wasn't much for technology and games which was disappointing to me.
+But that definintely limited the scope of anaylsis we could target.